FRA ANGELICO'S CRUCIFIXION – AN ITALIAN RENAISSANCE MASTERPIECE SAVED FOR THE PUBLIC

 The Virgin and Child with Angels and a Dominican Saint, Fra Angelico, 1450–1455.
 Ashmolean Museum

-If the Ashmolean is successful in raising the funds for this acquisition, it would make the Ashmolean the only museum in the country where visitors could witness Fra Angelico’s development over the course of his career.
-The Crucifixion would complement and significantly enhance the Museum’s important collection of Early Italian religious works.
+Now that the acquisition has been successful, it makes the Ashmolean the only museum in the country where visitors will be able to witness Fra Angelico’s development over the course of his career.
+The Crucifixion will complement and significantly enhance the Museum’s important collection of Early Italian religious works.

 Help Us Do More